PlanktoScope/PlanktoScope/docs/assembly_guide.md

 ## Step 11: Pump setup

 The pump can then be mounted in place on **I1** and **I2**.
-Thread the wires through the hole with the pump tubing pointed toward the holes on the mount.
+Pass the wires through the hole with the pump tubing pointed toward the holes on the mount.
 Then fix the pump in place.

 ![Step11](assembly_guide/pictures/20.webp)

 ## Step 12: Connectors

 Now we'll move on to fixing the various connectors of our Planktoscope, i.e. the power supply and the GPS, which are connected to the outside of the PlanktoScope.
-To do this, we take parts **B1** and **B2** and the connectors below.
+To do it, we take the parts **B1** and **B2** and the connectors below.

 ![Step12](assembly_guide/pictures/21.webp)